glynnbird/birdreader/README.md

 ## Installation

-You will need Node.js and npm installed on your computer.
+You will need Node.js and npm installed on your computer (version 0.8.x or version 0.10.x).
 Unpack the BirdReader repository and install its dependencies e.g.

 ```
   git clone git@github.com:glynnbird/birdreader.git